daos-stack/daos/docs/admin/hardware.md

 persistent memory affinity and minimize, as much as possible, non-local access.
-This can be achieved by spawning one instance of the I/O Engine per CPU, then accessing only the persistent memory and PCI devices local to that CPU from that server instance.
+This can be achieved by spawning one instance of the I/O Engine per CPU, then accessing only the persistent memory and PCI devices local to that CPU from that engine instance instance.
 The DAOS control plane is responsible for detecting the storage and network affinity and starting the I/O Engines accordingly.